KevinA-cpu/Currency-Exchange-Rate/README.md

-# Currency-Transfer-Rate
+# Currency-Exchange-Rate
-A program created using Socket to get information about the transfer rate of multiple currencies from an API and deliver it to end-users
+A program created using Socket to get information about the exchange rate of multiple currencies from an API and deliver it to end-users
 This project was created for the subject Networking by HCMUS students.

 A few explanations if you want to use/referencing this script: